Far Cry 4: Endings

 Ajay encounters Pagan, who chastises him for fleeing at the start of the game, claiming that he only ever intended to help Ajay.
 Pagan offers Ajay a final decision: shoot him now or listen to him.
 If Ajay shoots Pagan, the game ends immediately and the credits roll.
 If Ajay instead chooses to listen, Pagan reveals that Mohan sent Ishwari to spy on Pagan in the early days of the Golden Path, but they fell in love and had a daughter together: Lakshmana, Ajay's half-sister.
 Mohan killed Lakshmana for Ishwari's betrayal, and Ishwari killed him in turn before leaving the country with the infant Ajay.
 Pagan shows Ajay to a shrine containing Lakshmana's ashes, and Ajay places Ishwari's ashes inside.
 Pagan then boards a helicopter and departs peacefully, leaving the country in Ajay's hands.
 The player can choose to shoot down Pagan's helicopter as it flies away, killing Pagan in the process.

 In the aftermath, the Golden Path seizes control of Kyrat.
 The final ending depends on which leader Ajay ultimately sided with.
-If Amita is placed in charge, she turns Kyrat into an authoritarian drug state, forcing villagers into work in factories and drug fields, and conscripting children into the group as soldiers to bolster their ranks against the remnants of the Royal Army; Ajay also learns that she has had her sister, Bhadra, taken away, "never to come again".
+If Amita is placed in charge, she turns Kyrat into an authoritarian drug state, forcing villagers into work in factories and drug fields, and conscripting children into the group as soldiers to bolster their ranks against the remnants of the Royal Army; Ajay also learns that she has had her sister, Bhadra, taken away and is told not to bother looking for her because she’s “not coming back”.
 If Sabal is placed in charge, Kyrat becomes a patriarchal fundamentalist theocracy where all of Amita's supporters are executed, women are denied fundamental political rights, and Bhadra is anointed as a religious symbol for the country to rally around.
 The player has the choice to kill the Golden Path's leader or leave them alive.

 An Easter egg ending can be found at the beginning of the game.
 To trigger it, Ajay must simply wait at the dinner table in Pagan's mansion; when Pagan returns, he thanks Ajay for being a "gentleman" and leads him to Lakshmana's shrine, telling Ajay of his family history.
 After Ajay plants his mother's ashes at the shrine, Pagan invites Ajay to join him to "finally shoot some goddamn guns".